 2015 looks set to be the best Winter Words yet, with a fantastic mix of authors, broadcasters, journalists and historians - and some rugged, outdoor adventure types! – offering something suitable for regular Festival audiences and new visitors alike.
 Welcome to the 11th Winter Words Festival!

-The BBC’s Security Correspondent Frank Gardner will be reporting on the battles in the Middle East, ten years after he was shot at point blank range and left for dead.
+The BBC’s Special Correspondent Allan Little will be bringing home the news from some of the most war-torn and devastated countries on the planet in this enthralling and compelling talk.
+Sportsman, TV Presenter, record breaking round-the-world cyclist and ultra-endurance adventurer Mark Beaumont will talk about his incredible life, from documenting the Commonwealth to battling life and death in the Atlantic Ocean.
 Royal biographer Penny Junor will be revealing tales from the palaces and beyond.
 And the voice of Today, James Naughtie, will read from his new novel, a spy thriller that will have you on the edge of your seat.
 While Newsnight's Kirsty Wark will have you spellbound with excerpts from her multi-generational love story set on the Scottish island of Arran.

 The battle of Bannockburn will be remembered in different ways: through a new book by the brilliant James Robertson, illustrated by Jill Calder, and also by historical fiction specialist, Robyn Young.